moodaye/pokerIndia/Functional Modules.md

 ### Metrics
 History of poker games and results; winnings
 ### Security
-Support non-registered access and accounts
+Support non-registered access and accounts.
+For open access, the user will simply need a link to a game.